Math-305, Numerical Methods & Matrices

 7. See the Bisection Method Algorithm (pseudocode).

-Do the following AFTER we discuss the error analysis of the bisection method.
+Do the following AFTER we discuss the error analysis of the bisection method on Thursday.

 Answer: 44 iterations guarantees at least 12 decimal place accuracy.
 OR: the 44th iterate is guaranteed to be correct (agrees with the correct value of zero z) to at least 12 decimal places.